-Considering the above factors, continuous improved business performance and expected positive cash flows in foreseeable future periods, the management believes that the going concern assumption in these audited consolidated financial results is appropriate.
-In view of the aforesaid, the management has considered it appropriate to prepare these audited consolidated financial results on a going concern basis.
+Considering the above factors, continuous improved business performance and positive cash flows in foreseeable future periods, the management believes that the going concern assumption in these unaudited consolidated financial results is appropriate.
+In view of the aforesaid, the management has considered it appropriate to prepare these unaudited consolidated financial results on a going concern basis.

-17. During the earlier part of the previous year, the COVID - 19 pandemic impacted the revenues and profitability of the Group.
+15. During the earlier part of the year ended March 31, 2021, the COVID - 19 pandemic impacted the revenues and profitability of the Group.
 The Group took various initiatives to support operations and optimize the cost.
-With a slew of these measures, the Group was able to significantly reduce the negative impact on its business and moved towards its normalization.
+With a slew of these measures, the Group was able to significantaly reduce the negative impact on its business and moved towards its normalization.